Nirgalz/Nirgalz/content/posts/NCsimJS.md

 * more buildings
 * switch all the logic server-side and make it interactive : play as a minion with AIs and /or other players
 * more parameters to play with

-To try it out, check the demo below, click a few times on "speed +".